hackolade/docs/Studio/v5x.md

 \- Compare and merge models: adjusted sizing of dialog with high-resolution screens

 \- Added option "Start a New Application Instance" from the File menu

+\- Properties Pane: added automatic scroll to focus on relationship selected in Object Browser

 \- Reverse-engineering of DDLs and XSDs: no longer overwriting the model name after first file